ajacks52/cs351-project-redrun/README.md

 # Miscellaneous - Database #

 ## Migrate Database ##
+* Ruby must be installed for this to work!

 1. cd to the redrun parent folder

 * If database already exists and you want to clear all tables: